 Conducting vulnerability scanning, patch management and penetration tests across our systems;

-Maintaining a Cyber Incident Response Plan and conducting cross-organizational tabletop exercises;
+Maintaining a Business Continuity Plan, an Information Disaster Recovery Plan, and a Cyber Incident Response Plan and conducting cross-organizational tabletop exercises;

 Undertaking regular risk assessments and

-Conducting annual cybersecurity training for all employees, with ‘refresher’ activities throughout the year.
+Conducting annual cybersecurity training for all employees, with refresher activities throughout the year; and

 Code of Business Conduct and Ethics

-At NuStar, we treat everyone with equal respect, we give back to our communities, we protect the environment, and we demand that our employees hold themselves and others to the highest ethical standards.
+At NuStar, we are guided by the Guiding Principles of “Respect” and “Integrity” and accordingly treat everyone with equal respect.
+We give back to our communities, protect the environment, and demand that our employees hold themselves and others to the highest ethical standards.

-Ethical behavior is part of our foundation and our Code of Business Conduct and Ethics sets forth our expectations about how we conduct ourselves.
+Ethical behavior is part of our foundation.
+Our Code of Business Conduct and Ethics sets forth our expectations about how we conduct ourselves.

-Our Governance, Ethics and Compliance Committee monitors, reviews and updates our Code of Business Conduct and Ethics annually.
-Working under the CEO, the committee is composed of members of management representing numerous functions to cover unique issues across the organization and ensure broad participation.
+We have a Governance, Ethics and Compliance Committee, which monitors, reviews and updates our Code of Business Conduct and Ethics annually.
+Working under the CEO, the committee is composed of members of management representing numerous company functions to cover unique issues across the organization and ensure broad participation.
 Our General Counsel serves as our Governance, Ethics and Compliance Officer and chairs the committee.

 Every employee is required to acknowledge NuStar’s Code of Business Conduct and Ethics annually and refresh their knowledge through regular training.
 To encourage active participation and engagement, we alternate types of trainings between in-person and computer-based programs and provide training on a variety of related topics.